-Ladle batter into pan and smoothen it out.
-Cover the pan for 30-60 seconds, until small air bubbles appear.
+Ladle batter into pan and spread it out.
+Cover the pan for 30-60 seconds until small air bubbles appear.

 Add butter, cream corn, crushed peanuts and sugar onto the pancake.
-Fold the pancake in half once the bottom surface is browned.
+Fold the pancake into half once the bottom surface is browned.

 Cut into wedges and best eaten when it is warm.